artic-network/artic-ncov2019/snakemake_protocol.md

 In a web browser, navigate to localhost:3000 to view your samples on RAMPART.
 (Note: this does not require an internet connection)

+If you completed the optional setup and you have a run_configuration.json file, you can omit the --basecalledPath argument from the command line, provided you are in the analysis directory.

 ### Setup for consensus generation